Sam Stockley: Wycombe Wanderers

 After his release from Colchester following 171 appearances for the club, Stockley moved to Paul Lambert's Wycombe Wanderers of League Two in July 2006.
 He spent the 2006–07 season as the club's regular right-back, but also filled in as centre-back and sweeper during tactical changes.
 He played a total of 42 times, scoring his sixth and final league goal at London Road in a 3–3 draw with Peterborough United on 31 March.
-He lost his place at right-back to Russell Martin in the 2007–08 season, but was used as a left-back on many occasions, featuring 23 times throughout the campaign.
+He lost his place at right-back to Russell Martin in the 2007–08 season.
+Still, he was often used as a left-back, featuring 23 times throughout the campaign.
 In February 2008, he had a trial with American club FC Dallas.

 Port Vale

 Stockley left Wycombe and signed for Port Vale in May 2008, signing a two-year deal.
 He was appointed as captain in July of that year by manager Lee Sinnott.
 By mid-season Stockley found himself regularly on the Vale bench under new boss Dean Glover, but said "I think that Port Vale haven't seen the best of me yet, but I believe they will because I'm really happy here".
-He managed to battle his way back into the first team and win back his captaincy (from Marc Richards) during the latter part of the 2008–09 season.
-Stockley admitted that at times in the season he had considered retirement, but after winning back his first team spot he said he was enjoying his football.
+He managed to battle his way back into the first-team and win back his captaincy (from Marc Richards) during the latter part of the 2008–09 season.
+Stockley admitted that at times in the season he had considered retirement, but after winning back his first-team spot he said he was enjoying his football.

-He renegotiated his contract in August 2009 in order to gain more first team football in the 2009–10 season; a clause that entitled Stockley to a 12-month contract extension after fifty games was removed.
+He renegotiated his contract in August 2009 to gain more first-team football in the 2009–10 season; a clause that entitled Stockley to a 12-month contract extension after fifty games was removed.
 He started the season fighting with new signing Adam Yates for a regular place, but was transfer-listed in late September, along with the entire Port Vale squad, after manager Micky Adams saw his team slip to a third consecutive defeat.
 After twelve appearances in the campaign, the defender shocked Vale fans by announcing his retirement in November 2009, at the age of 32.
-He took the decision to retire on medical advice, having suffered an eye injury.
+He decided to retire on medical advice, having suffered an eye injury.